assafelovic/gpt-researcher/docs/docs/gpt-researcher/context/tailored-research.md

 Simply provide the sources and set the `report_source` argument as `"hybrid"` and watch the magic happen.

 Please note!
 You should set the proper retrievers for the web sources and doc path for local documents for this to work.
-To lean more about retrievers check out the [Retrievers](https://docs.gptr.dev/docs/gpt-researcher/search-engines/retrievers) documentation.
+To learn more about retrievers check out the [Retrievers](https://docs.gptr.dev/docs/gpt-researcher/search-engines/retrievers) documentation.

 ### Research on LangChain Documents 🦜️🔗